 If you’re considering Botox, expect to be impressed by its many benefits.

-- Botox instantly reduces the appearance of fine lines and wrinkles.
+- Instantly reduces the appearance of fine lines and wrinkles.

-- Botox not only treats existing wrinkles, but also prevents new ones from forming.
+- Not only treats existing wrinkles but also prevents new ones from forming.

-- Botox effectively and safely treats a wide range of dynamic wrinkles.
+- Effectively and safely treats a wide range of dynamic wrinkles.

-- Botox is FDA-approved, safe, effective and proven to work.
+- It’s FDA-approved, safe, effective and proven to work.

 The Magic Behind Botox: It’s Really All About the Science

 Botox is a neurotoxin and works by attaching itself to nerve endings.
 Once this happens, the neurotransmitter responsible for triggering muscle contractions, called acetylcholine, can’t be released.
 To put it more simply, Botox injections temporarily relax the facial muscles that underlie and cause wrinkles.
 It also relaxes the underlying muscles that cause jawlines to look more masculine.

 Is Botox Right For You?